mardix/litedom/docs/content/guide-docs/component.md

 **Litedom** turns your application into smaller composable fully compliant **Web Component** (Custom Element + Shadow DOM), which can be used as  In-Place elements or Custom Elements with Custom Tags to be reused.

-### In-Place Elements
+### In-Place Element

 *In-Place Elements* is set in place by using the current DOM element section to turn it into reactive.
-An emebeddable element is not intended to be reused.
+An in-place element is not intended to be reused.
 It also requires the `el` to be set, and `tagName` to be omitted.

 ```html